fullfrontend/php-fpm/README.md

-# docker-php-fpm
+# php-fpm for docker

-Base php configuration.
+Base php configuration for PHP 8.2 and 8.1.

 ## How to use this image

 This image can be used as-is.
-It contains composer 2.1
+It contains composer 2.5

-It runs PHP 8.0-fpm-alpine with:
+It runs PHP 8.1-fpm-alpine or 8.2-fpm-alpine with those extensions:
 * bcmath
 * exif
 * gd
 * intl
 * mbstring
-* OPcache
+* opcache
 * pdo_mysql
+* pdo_pgsql
+* xsl
 * zip

 The base command to run it is:

-    docker run --name php -d -p 9000:9000 he8us/docker-php-fpm
+    docker run --name php -d -p 9000:9000 he8us/php-fpm:latest

 It can be configured using environment variables: